Meet the Bates Wells & Braithwaite team

 Lorraine Moser

 Lorraine joined the firm in 1997 as a Fellow of the Institute of Legal Executives and after qualifying as a solicitor in 2003 was appointed Head of the Residential Property Department.
+Lorraine retired in April 2025 and is currently operating in capacity as a Consultant Solicitor to the firm dealing with residential conveyancing matters.

 Away from work, Lorraine, who lives locally with her husband, enjoys an active life and her interests include hiking, canoeing, skiing, motorcycling and horse riding.